supercharge/collections/README.md

 // result: [ 300, 400, 500 ]
 ```

+**Notice:** if the result of your collection pipeline is an array, you must end the call chain with the `.run()` method.
+The `.run()` tells the library to start processing and not wait for additional methods in the chain.

 For methods that return a definitive value (not an array), you can directly await the result: